|

 Note:

-B.C.
-Some of the more expensive funeral
+of the more expensive funeral homes will charge

-items possibly more than double the prices
+more than double the prices given on the left

-given on the left side of this comparison.
+side of this comparison.
 It

 is only intended to give you a very general idea